Lung Cancer Program

 Why Choose Us?

-Our Lung Cancer Program brings together a multidisciplinary team of, thoracic surgeons, medical oncologists, radiation oncologists, pulmonologists, pathologists, thoracic radiologists, physical therapists, and other supportive services to help our patients through their lung cancer journey.
+Our Lung Cancer Program brings together a multidisciplinary team, led by surgical oncologists, thoracic surgeons and pulmonologists, who collaborate with a diverse range of specialists including medical and radiation oncologists, specialized radiologists and pathologists, genetic counselor and dedicated nursing and support staff such as dieticians and physiotherapists.
 Together, these specialists collaborate to provide customized, coordinated care, ensuring the entire team’s expertise is focused on every patient.
-This comprehensive range of services ensure the highest quality of care is delivered, always.
+This comprehensive range of services ensures the highest quality of care is delivered, always.

 Our team works together and meets regularly as a Tumor Board to explore and discuss the most appropriate approach to diagnosis and treatment for every patient, with treatment customized to ensure they enjoy the best possible quality of life.
 We also work closely with Cleveland Clinic in the US to discuss patient cases, when necessary, home to some of the most respected lung cancer specialists in the US.